Juan Bautista Gutiérrez: Personal life

 In 1974, Don Juan Bautista suffered the loss of his youngest son, Dionisio, and of his son-in-law, Alfonso Bosch, in a plane crash.
 This marked the progressive entry of his grandchildren, both of the Gutiérrez Mayorga and Bosch Gutierrez branches, into the family business as they became of age.

 Following stakeholder disputes with other relatives, his oldest son, Juan Arturo, left the family business and moved to Canada with his family in 1982 after his own son, Juan Guillermo, was kidnapped.
 Juan Arturo died in Toronto in 2016.

 Death

 Following the death of his son Dionisio, Gutiérrez and his wife Felipa soon began suffering from health problems; despite this, Gutiérrez never stopped working, focusing his energy on CMI in his final years.
 Doña Felipa died in 1975, the year after Dionisio's death, while Don Juan Bautista died three years later from cancer in November 1978.
-Most of his grandchildren continue to be involved in the family business and philanthrophy.
+Most of his grandchildren continue to be involved in the family business and philanthropy.